mauriciovigolo/keycloak-angular/README.md

 ## Example project

-If you want to see an complete overview a pre-configured client together with a working Keycloak server make sure to check out the [example project](example/README.md) in this repository.
+If you want to see a complete overview a pre-configured client together with a working Keycloak server make sure to check out the [example project](projects/example/README.md) in this repository.

 ## AuthGuard